-- b.
-UHA shall report all identified and recovered overpayments on the quarterly and annual Exhibit L report (i.e. L6), regardless of whether the overpayments were the results of self-reporting or result of a routine or planned audit or other review.
-UHA shall adjust, void or replace, as appropriate, each encounter claim to reflect the proper claim adjudication. - c.
+- c.
 UHA shall maintain records of the actions of UHA, providers, subcontractors, and third-parties related to overpayment recovery, and make those records available for OHA review upon request. - d.
-UHA shall adjust, void or replace, as appropriate, each encounter claim to reflect the proper claim adjudication once UHA has recovered overpayment within 30 days of identifying the overpayment in accordance with OAR 410-141-3570 and CCO Contract Exhibit B, Part 8, Sections 10-12. - e.
-In the event UHA investigates or audits its providers, subcontractors, or any other third-party and overpayments made to such parties are identified as the result of fraud, waste, or abuse, UHA may collect and retain such overpayments as set forth in Exhibit B, part 9, Section 14 of the CCO Contract. - i.
+UHA shall adjust, void or replace, as appropriate, each encounter claim to reflect the proper claim adjudication once UHA has recovered overpayment within 30 days of identifying the overpayment in accordance with OAR 410-141-3570 and CCO Contract Exhibit B, Part 8, Sections 11-13. - e.
+In the event UHA investigates or conducts PI audits of its providers, subcontractors, or any other third-party and overpayments made to such parties are identified as the result of fraud, waste, or abuse, UHA may collect and retain such overpayments as set forth in Exhibit B, part 9, Section 14 of the CCO Contract. - i.
 Examples of overpayment types that may be collected and retained include, but are not limited to, the following: - 1.
 Payments for non-covered services; - 2.
-Payments in excess of the allowable amount for an identified covered service; - 3.
+Payments in excess of the allowable amount for an identified covered service: - 3.
 Errors and non-reimbursable expenditures in cost reports; - 4.
 Duplicate payments; - 5.
 Receipt of Medicaid payment when another payer had the primary responsibility for payment, and is not included in an automated TPL retroactive recovery process; - 6.
 Recoveries due to waste or abuse as found in audits, investigations or reviews; or - 7.
 Credit balance recoveries. - f.
 UHA does not have the right, under the CCO Contract, to retain any provider overpayments that are otherwise recovered and retained as a result of (i) claims brought under the False Claims, (ii) fraud cases, or (iii) through government investigations, such as amounts recovered by the OHA, the OPI, or the DOJ's MFCU.

-Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013

-Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

-1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20
+Financial Recoveries from Audits of Network Participating Providers and Subcontractors district.
+Policy Name: Fraud, Waste, and Abuse Department: Compliance Policy Number: CO1 Version: 15 Creation Date: 5/1/2013 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20, 11/4/20, 1/5/22, 4/19/22 Review Date: 1/12/16, 6/12/20 and recover the overpayment from UHA.
+UHA shall have the right to then pursue recovery from the provider and subcontractors at its discretion.